-Of the twenty-three (23) inmate records reviewed for those inmates who arrived after January 1, 2021, a signed, and dated documentation of PREA education was retained in every file with the rest of the inmate information.
+Each of the fifty-one inmate records reviewed had a signed and dated documentation of PREA education was retained in every file with the rest of the inmate information.
 The date of the signature coincided with the date the inmate arrived at the facility.
-In addition to the orientation packet, all inmates coming through watched the seventeen (17) minute ADOC PREA video, which is produced in both English and Spanish.
-All twenty-three (23) inmate records revealed they were screened within 72-hours of arriving, received 30-day comprehensive PREA education and were re-assessed within 30-days as required by standard.
+In addition to the orientation packet, all inmates coming through watched the seventeen-minute ADOC PREA video, which is produced in both English and Spanish.
+All fifty-one inmate records reviewed had documentation of being screened within 72-hours of arriving, received 30-day comprehensive PREA education and were re-assessed within 30-days as required by standard.

-The Auditor interviewed staff who conduct the intake screenings.
-These staff confirmed inmates are offered a follow-up meeting with a mental health professional, within 14-days of intake, if the intake screening indicates the inmate is at high risk for possible victimization, aggressiveness or has a history of victimization.
+Staff who conduct the intake screenings confirmed inmates are offered a follow-up meeting with a mental health professional, within 14-days of intake, if the intake screening indicates the inmate is at elevated risk for possible victimization, aggressiveness or has a history of victimization.